Sourdough Sugar Cookies

 This post contains affiliate links.
 Read our disclosure policy.

-These sourdough sugar cookies are so soft and buttery!
+These sourdough sugar cookies are so soft and buttery and best enjoyed cold from the fridge!
 They’re so easy to make and topped with a yummy sour cream frosting!
 This is my favorite sourdough discard cookie recipe, and I know you’ll love it too!

 Several sourdough sugar cookies with white frosting and colorful sprinkles.